You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 You should have chose a configuration and obtained Azure networking information from your administrator.
 For details, see Planning your Cloud Volumes ONTAP configuration.

-To deploy a BYOL system, you need the 20-digit serial number (license key) and credentials for a NetApp Support Site account, if the tenant is not already linked with an account.
+To deploy a BYOL system, you need the 20-digit serial number (license key) for each node.

 When Cloud Manager creates a Cloud Volumes ONTAP system in Azure, it creates several Azure objects, such as a resource group, network interfaces, and storage accounts.
 You can review a summary of the resources at the end of the wizard.

-On the Working Environments page, click Add Working Environment
+On the Working Environments page, click Create Cloud Volumes ONTAP and follow the prompts.

-On the Details and Credentials page, optionally change the Azure account or subscription, specify a cluster name and resource group name, add tags if needed, and then specify credentials.
+Details and Credentials: Optionally change the Azure account or subscription, specify a cluster name and resource group name, add tags if needed, and then specify credentials.

 The following table describes fields for which you might need guidance:

-You can choose a different account or subscription if you added additional Cloud Provider Accounts.
+You can choose a different account or subscription if you set them up and added them to Cloud Manager.

 Working Environment Name